PJSoftware/go-chernopengl/doc/17-textures.md

 - Upload our pixel array to the GPU as a texture.
 - Bind the texture
 - Modify our shader to read the texture; the fragment shader can read from the image data and specify the colour of each pixel.

+## Using Textures in Go

+Note that images are typically considered to start at the top-left corner, but `OpenGL` starts at the bottom-left. `stb_image` has a function to flip the buffer to deal with this.
+If our image comes in upside down, well, _there's yer problem!_

+### Texture Slots

+Our `Texture.Bind()` has a `slot` parameter.
+(In the original `C++` code it was specified as an optional parameter with a default of 0; `Go` does not support optional parameters so we'll need to explicitly specify `0`.
+This is not exactly _bad_!)

+Note that a modern PC running `OpenGL` will likely have 32 slots available whereas a smart phone may have 8.
+However, whatever the number your platform has, it is possible to query `OpenGL` to find out the upper limit.